dennisinteractive/paragraphs_wysiwyg/README.md

 # Paragraphs WYSIWYG
+Provides a Paragraphs selector that works with Entity Browser.
 Provides a better UI to work with paragraphs while keeping the existing underlying storage.
 This module hides all the paragraphs and shows only a WYSIWYG Field.